yangdanny97/yangdanny97.github.io/_posts/2024-11-22-from-data-to-art-rat-revolution.md

   <img height="500" src="https://yangdanny97.github.io/misc/rats/images/installed.jpg">
 </p>

-It was such a surreal moment–just six months ago, our team took on this project with a little more than a paper drawing of our vision and now that vision was mirrored before us.
-All of this couldn't have been done without the support from local NY vendors, DxD organizers, and NYC Resistor members.
+It was such a surreal moment–just six months earlier, our team had taken on this project with a little more than a paper drawing of our vision and now that vision was mirrored before us.
+All of this couldn't have been done without the support from local NY vendors, DxD organizers, and NYC Resistor members, and we are immensely thankful to all of them for helping make this possible.

 <p align="center">
   <img height="500" src="https://yangdanny97.github.io/misc/rats/images/exhibit1.jpg">